 • $3 per document for certification

-• Fees are payable in cash (in person only), check, or money order.
+• Fees are payable by cash (in person only), check, or money order

-• Make checks or money order payable to: Santa Cruz County Recorder
+• Make checks or money orders payable to: Santa Cruz County Recorder

 Do I need an appointment?